corytu/coursera-r-mentoring/README.md

 # Coursera R Mentoring
-_Mentoring records and my helping articles on Coursera (Last update: October 15, 2017)_
+_Mentoring records and my helping articles on Coursera (Last update: November 21, 2017)_

 Some questions have been raised frequently in the Coursera [R Programming](https://www.coursera.org/learn/r-programming) course forum.
 Here I organized those questions and collected my replies to them.